 Who should I contact if I’m considering whether my child should join the school?

-- Contact the school admin office to arrange to meet the Head Teacher Mrs Bolton or the Assistant Heads, Mr Harrison or Mrs Davies who is also our SENCo, who will be willing to discuss how the school will meet your child’s needs.
+- Contact the school admin office to arrange to meet the one of our acting co-head teachers, Mrs Odele Davies (also SENCo) or Mr Edd Harrison who will be willing to discuss how the school will meet your child’s needs.

 Where can I get further information about services for my child?

 Please view the following documents alongside the SEN Information Plan: